revolting/web-template/SETUP.md

 ## Set your paths

-Edit your .bashrc or .profile or whatever you use and add this:
+Edit your .bashrc or .profile or whatever you use and add this.
+Note that this is assuming you put your code in ~/code/go but change it to the path you prefer if different:

 ```
 export GOPATH=$HOME/code/go